WHY DO COPS SUCCEED?

 Did you enjoy this post?
 Be sure to explore the homepage and topical index!

 UPDATE (5/28/17): Police departments have been releasing bodycam videos depicting officers doing heroic deeds.
 But some interest groups object that such “selective” releasing is deceptive.
-That was the reaction of an ACLU lawyer (he did concede that cops do “very heroic work from time time.”)
+That was the reaction of an ACLU lawyer (he did concede that cops do “very heroic work from time to time.”)

 Home Top Permalink Print/Save Feedback